 You can’t have a website without images.
 Photos of your products, team members or offices all add interest and support your copy.
-These images can also be an opportunity to optimise your site for SEO.
+These images can also be an opportunity to optimising your site for SEO.
 If you manage the content on your website, learning to how to optimise your images correctly will prove to be an invaluable skill.

 What is SEO?